-As we make the final preparations for our 7th International Symposium on Focused Ultrasound, and the first (and hopefully only) fully virtual Symposium, we are awed by the resilience of this entire community despite the unpredictable nature of the past 10 months.
-The COVID-19 pandemic has had a dramatic impact on all our lives— our homes, our families, our businesses, and our health have all been affected.
+As we begin this new year, we are awed by the resilience of the entire focused ultrasound community despite the unpredictable nature of the past 12 months.
+The COVID-19 pandemic has had a dramatic impact on all our lives – our homes, our families, our businesses, and our health have all been affected.
 The focused ultrasound community is no exception.

-When the SARS-CoV-2 virus began to spread globally in early 2020, focused ultrasound laboratories around the world shut down, clinical trials were halted, and employees of the many focused ultrasound companies moved to remote work.
-Because most focused ultrasound procedures were deemed “elective,” for many months most patients were unable to access focused ultrasound treatments for essential tremor, pain, or even cancer.
+As the SARS-CoV-2 virus began to spread globally in early 2020, focused ultrasound laboratories around the world shut down, clinical trials were halted, and employees of the many focused ultrasound companies moved to remote work.
+Because most focused ultrasound procedures were deemed “elective,” for many months most patients were unable to access focused ultrasound treatments for essential tremor, pain or even cancer.

-With the shuttering of laboratories have come delays in critical research and a costly loss in resources (e.g., preclinical tumor models) that will push back timelines for promising therapeutic advancements.
-The pause in clinical trials and commercial focused ultrasound treatments has also threatened the companies and hospitals that are at the forefront of this field pioneering new therapies.
-No one within our community of researchers, clinicians, industry, patients and advocates has been left untouched.
+With the shuttering of laboratories came delays in critical research and a costly loss in resources (e.g., preclinical tumor models) that pushed back timelines for promising therapeutic advancements.
+The pause in clinical trials and commercial focused ultrasound treatments also threatened the companies and hospitals at the forefront of this field pioneering new therapies.
+No one within our community of researchers, clinicians, industry, patients, and advocates has been left untouched.

 Yet the ingenuity and spirit of the community has remained strong, as researchers, physicians, and industry have continued to focus where they can – moving lab meetings, patient consults, and business development meetings online, providing educational and awareness-building webinars to grow our community, and even directing laboratory and manufacturing resources like personal protective equipment to those in critical need.

-It’s likely that in some ways the community has been busier than ever.
-We saw a record number of abstracts submitted to our Symposium and expect the dissemination of key results there and in subsequent publications will continue to propel the field towards new and improved therapies for patients.
+It's likely that in some ways the community has been busier than ever.
+We saw a record number of abstracts submitted to our 7th International Symposium on Focused Ultrasound, held virtually in November 2020, and expect that the dissemination of key results there and in subsequent publications will continue to propel the field towards new and improved therapies for patients.

 For several US-based companies and the Foundation, the Paycheck Protection Program (PPP) has offered a much-needed lifeline to allow operations to continue without furloughs or layoffs.
 New policies put in place by the NIH and the Foundation have ensured that funded researchers would have the support needed to continue their critical projects once their laboratories reopened.
 The FDA and other regulatory bodies, despite their reduced bandwidth, are working with industry to keep the clock moving towards new, approved focused ultrasound clinical applications.

-We’re all anxious with the recent uptick in hospitalizations and deaths, and there is uncertainty as to what the winter months will bring.
-Although this crisis is far from over, the focused ultrasound community has demonstrated great resilience over the past several months, and we will all continue to rise to face the challenges ahead because we know that patients are counting on us.
+Although this global health and economic crisis is far from over, the focused ultrasound community has demonstrated great resilience over the past several months, and we will all continue to rise to face the challenges ahead because we know that patients are counting on us.
 The Foundation is proud to stand with and support our community as we all strive to continue saving time and saving lives.
-We look forward to celebrating your remarkable progress and key advancements at the Symposium November 9 to 13 and hope to see many of you in person in the coming year.

 Commentary: Can Low-Intensity Pulsed Ultrasound Treat Discrete Pulmonary Lesions in Patients With COVID-19?